 Common effects of unhealthy coping mechanisms when suffering from addiction are:

 - Increased dependency: When people use unhealthy coping skills to deal with addiction, they end up progressing with their use of alcohol or drugs.
-For example, being in denial about a substance abuse problem would cause the body to tolerate more drugs, which can, in turn, cause worse withdrawal symptoms and increased dependency.
+For example, being in denial about a substance use disorder problem would cause the body to tolerate more drugs, which can, in turn, cause worse withdrawal symptoms and increased dependency.

 - Ignoring environmental triggers.
 For instance, if your drug addiction is heavily influenced by your friends who are also drug abusers, you may still be exposed to temptation and find it extremely difficult for you to successfully recovery.